topranks/homerlabs/labs/codfw_migrate/README.md

 em1             up    up   LINK TO vQFX PFE
 ```

-The core routers are both connected to the VCSW and are sharing VRRP VIPs of 10.192.0.1 / 2620:0:860:101::1, the IP gateways for hosts on Vlan 100.
+The core routers are both connected to the ASW and are sharing VRRP VIPs of 10.192.0.1 / 2620:0:860:101::1, the IP gateways for hosts on Vlan 100.
 Core1 is VRRP master:
 ```
 root@core1> show vrrp summary
 Interface     State       Group   VR state       VR Mode    Type   Address